weil21/my_website_raw/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD candidate at the Decision Neuroscience Lab at University of Basel.
+I am cognitive scientist at the Decision Neuroscience Lab at University of Basel.
 My research interests include decision-making, attention and memory.